ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 The [`vm.GetStatelessBlock()`](https://github.com/ava-labs/blobvm/blob/master/vm/vm.go#L326) method will perform the following task:

-- Returns the stateless block, if present in the cache (only accepted blocks are there)
+- Returns the stateless block, if present in the cache (only accepted blocks are there).
-- Returns the stateless block from the [verfied blocks](https://github.com/ava-labs/blobvm/blob/master/vm/vm.go#L65) mapping, if not present in the cache
+- Returns the stateless block from the [verfied blocks](https://github.com/ava-labs/blobvm/blob/master/vm/vm.go#L65) mapping, if not present in the cache.
-- Return the stateless block (parsed from the stateful block) from the database, if not found above
+- Return the stateless block (parsed from the stateful block) from the database, if not found above.

 ```go
 func (vm *VM) GetStatelessBlock(blkID ids.ID) (*chain.StatelessBlock, error) {